THE NEW COVENANT PRIESTS (Part 2)

-Sadly, many believers today as God’s priests are failing in their primary responsibility to the people by appearing before God only for themselves, not bearing the names, burdens, needs or requests of others before God.
+Sadly, many believers today as God’s priests are failing in their primary responsibility to people by appearing before God only for themselves, not bearing the names, burdens, needs or requests of others before God.

 What a contradiction to the example of Jesus Christ, our great High Priest!

 Second, the Old Covenant priests ministered to the people by offering daily on their behalf both gifts and sacrifices for sins.

 The priests were commanded to “offer a bull every day as a sin offering for atonement…” (Exo.
 29:36 NKJV).

 The New Testament reveals that “every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.”
 (Heb.
 10:11 NKJV).